2 Bedroom Home in Sergeant Bluff - $310,000

-Welcome to the Baker Prairie Bluff Condo Community in Sergeant Bluff Iowa!!
-This open concept 2 bedroom, 2 bath, ranch style home is efficient and roomy with lots of natural lighting and a wonderful relaxing feel.
-The vaulted ceiling in the great room creates a dramatic living space and is open to the kitchen and dining area with access to your rear patio.
-The open kitchen has lots of upgraded soft close cabinets, quartz counters and center island with drop lighting.
-The master bedroom has great windows with an en-suite master bath with a tiled walk in closet, double vanity and walk-in closet.
-This quality home has main floor laundry, doors to your private patio, full unfinished basement with an egress window and plumbing for an additional bath, double car attached garage, interior and exterior upgraded finishes and all the comforts of home!!
-Enjoy a new kind of comfort and convenience with condo living.
-Look for completion late fall of 2021 but you still have still to pick some interior finishes...
+201 Prairie Bluff Drive is an open concept, ranch floor plan home in the Baker Prairie Bluff Condo Community.
+This 2 bedroom, 2 bath condo is efficient and spacious with lots of natural lighting and a wonderful relaxing feel.
+The foyer welcomes you with a nice guest closet and opens to the living room, a dining area with a sliding door to your own private patio, and kitchen all with plank luxury vinyl flooring.
+The kitchen boasts upgraded soft close cabinets, center island and tons of counter~space with quartz tops.
+The master bedroom has great windows with an en~suite bathroom with a walk in tile shower, double sink vanity with quartz top and a roomy walk in closet.
+A second bedroom, hall bath and main floor laundry complete the main level.
+This quality home has gorgeous upgraded finishes on the interior and exterior, a full unfinished basement with an egress window and plumbing in place for future finish and a double car attached garage.
+The Home Owners Association creates a carefree lifestyle maintaining the grounds, the exterior of the buildings and providing exterior insurance.
+Tax abatement available.
+Enjoy a new kind of comfort and convenience with condo living!!
+Look for completion late fall 2021 but there is still time to pick some interior finishes..

 2 Bedroom Home in Sergeant Bluff - $310,000